Searching for local associations while controlling the false discovery rate: Acknowledgments

 \section{Acknowledgments}

 P.~G.~and C.~S.~were supported by NSF grant DMS 2210392.
 M.~S.~was supported by NSF grant DMS 2210637.
 P.~G.~was supported by a Ric Weiland fellowship.
-This research has been conducted using data from UK Biobank (Applications 27837 and 74923), a major biomedical database.
+This research has been conducted using data from UK Biobank (Applications 27837 and 74923).

 \else

 \fi

 \spacingset{1}